 Find information about how students from Arizona’s high schools perform in their first semester at Arizona’s public universities in this report, which examines Arizona undergraduate students who graduated from an Arizona high school the previous academic year.
 For details, click on the icon to the left.

-Arizona's College Going Rate Report
+Arizona's College Enrollment Rate Report

-This informative study breaks out information on how many students attended college according to individual Arizona high schools.
+This informative study breaks out information on how many students attend college according to individual Arizona high schools.
 The report measures the rate at which students graduated from high school and subsequently enrolled in a postsecondary educational institution the following academic year.
 For details, click on the icon to the left.

 Arizona's College Completion Report